joshuef/footiefootie/README.md

 # footie

-A simple d3 stats page
+A simple d3 stats page for FootballlllLLL!!!!!!!

 ## My Take

 This was an interesting one, as I got to play play with some donut, charting which I'd never done before!

-I started out utilising the require.js yo generator, and then threw in the latest d3 to get something I could work with.
+I started out utilising the require.js yo generator (https://github.com/danheberden/yeoman-generator-requirejs), and then threw in the latest d3 to get something I could work with.
 (To get ie8 to work, you'd need to include something like 'aight' https://github.com/shawnbot/aight).

 Then it was a matter of setting up a chart generator for re-usability, and then importing the data.
 The json file sent isn't valid json, which means the normal methods of retrieving the data (d3.json / $.ajax ) failed, so I took the crude step of including the data in the html file.
 Crass, I know, but I figured retrieving the data from a server wasn't the main focus of the task.